etoews/etoews.github.io/_posts/2017-06-19-principles-for-a-successful-developer-workshop.md

 It all boils down to empathy.
 Can you understand and feel what your audience is going through as they take your workshop?
 Can you feel their frustration when they don't understand something that has been poorly presented?
 Can you share their aha moment when the material finally clicks?

 Put yourself in your audience's shoes.
 Literally envision yourself taking your own workshop.
 You already know the material so well that it's particularly hard to do this, which is why it is all the more necessary.
 Ask yourself if you really understand what these people are going through.

-Note: I originally posted this at [Principles for a Successful Developer Workshop](https://developer.rackspace.com/blog/principles-for-a-successful-developer-workshop/) but brought it to my personal blog for an update.